 - Time to citizenship: 5 years (through permanent residence and naturalization)

-The Latvia Golden Visa program is for people from outside the EU who want to live in Europe.
-It is a good option for investors, business owners, and wealthy individuals who want residency along with benefits like easy travel across European countries in the Schengen Zone.
+The Latvian Golden Visa program is for people from outside the EU who want to live in Europe.
+It is a good option for investors, business owners, and wealthy individuals who want residency along with benefits like easy travel across European countries in the Schengen Area.

 - Minimum investment: €250,000